schowdhuri/uport-devdocs/markdown/docs/overview/overview.md

 ---
-title: "Overview"
+title: "About"
 index: 0
 category: "overview"
-type: "overview"
+type: "content"
 source: "https://github.com/uport-project/uport-project.github.io/blob/develop/markdown/docs/overview/overview.md"
 ---

-## What is uPort?
+## Helping you build User Centric Apps on Blockchains

 uPort is a collection of tools and protocols for building **decentralized user-centric applications**.
 It is built on **open standards** and open source libraries enabling you to build User Centric Apps on Blockchains.